Protecting your staff – Protecting your business

 - Withholding of wages.

-Other factors that may be indicators of forced labour include (but are not limited to):
+Other factors that may be indicators of forced labour include:

 - The worker being given false information about the law and their employment rights;